YahooArchive/gondola/examples/kv-server/README.md

 ```

 ## Failover Test
-The folloing commands will demo the scenario:
+The following commands will demo the scenario:
   - host1 server down
   - host2 or host3 take over the leader
   - send write command to the new leader